I’d like to tell you a story.

 Why deny yourself of life’s finer pleasures?

 On the contrary, obsessively expanding your ego will not lead to happiness.
-Many people inflate their egos much like a balloon in order to compensate for their low self-worth.
+Many people inflate their egos much like a balloon to compensate for their low self-worth.
 The puffed-up facade does not reflect who they actually are on the inside.
 All it takes is one little prick (pun intended) for the unstable ego balloon to collapse.

-My Solution Is Not To Permanently Kill Your Ego
+A Healthy Solution Is Not To Permanently Kill Your Ego

 But To Be Aware Of It